Paul McGonagle: Criminal career

 One day while the gang war was still going on, Jimmy (Bulger) was driving down Seventh Street in South Boston when he saw Paulie driving toward him.
 Jimmy pulled up beside him, window to window, nose to nose, and called his name.
 As Paulie looked over, Jimmy shot him right between the eyes.
 Only at that moment, just as he pulled the trigger, Jimmy realized it wasn't Paulie.
 It was Donald, the most likable of the McGonagle brothers, the only one who wasn't involved in anything.
 Jimmy drove straight to Billy O'Sullivan's house on Savin Hill Avenue and told Billy O, who was at the stove cooking, 'I shot the wrong one.
 I shot Donald.'
 Billy looked up from the stove and said, 'Don't worry about it.
 He wasn't healthy anyway.
 He smoked.
 He would have gotten lung cancer.
 How do you want your pork chops?'

+During the Killeen-Mullen gang war, McGonagle and Irish immigrant Patrick "Pat" Nee successfully led the Mullens against the Killeen brothers' organization.
+According to Nee, McGonagle was enraged by the murder of his brother.
+Certain that Billy O'Sullivan was responsible, McGonagle ambushed and murdered Bulger's mentor on March 28, 1971.
+The gang war nominally ended when the neighbourhood boss Donald Killeen was gunned down outside his suburban Framingham home on May 13, 1972.
+According to Nee, McGonagle led the shootout that resulted in Killeen's death.
+The leadership of the Killeen Gang then passed to Bulger.

-According to former Mullen boss Patrick Nee, Paul McGonagle was enraged by the murder of his brother.
-Certain that Billy O'Sullivan was responsible, McGonagle ambushed and murdered Bulger's mentor.
-Rather than murdering Bulger, as some Killeens desired, Patrick Nee arranged for their dispute with him to be mediated by Howie Winter, the godfather of the Irish-American Winter Hill Gang.
-After a sitdown in the South End, Boston, the two gangs joined forces with Winter as overall boss.
+Rather than murdering Bulger, as some Killeens desired, Nee arranged for their dispute with him to be mediated by Howie Winter, the godfather of the Winter Hill Gang.
+Outnumbered, the Killeens agreed to negotiate with the Mullens.
+After a meeting in the South End, the two gangs joined forces with Winter as overall boss.
 Bulger, who proved a reliable moneymaker for Winter, was soon in control of the South Boston rackets.

-Disappearance

-It has since been revealed by investigators that Bulger was responsible for McGonagle's disappearance in November 1974.
-It was likely for this reason that Bulger either shot or ordered McGonagle to be shot in the head and buried him in a shallow grave on Boston's Tenean Beach.
-The murder was almost certainly sanctioned by Howie Winter.
-At the time of McGonagle's murder in 1974, his estranged wife Margaret was left a widow.